nsiicm0/project_euler/README.md

-# project_euler
+# Project EULER
 My implementations for project euler.

-All these implementations are designed to have really low time complexity.
-The were tested on the challenges on https://www.hackerrank.com/contests/projecteuler/challenges.
+Some of them were even tested on the challenges on https://www.hackerrank.com/contests/projecteuler/challenges where they performed exceptionally well.

-## Optimizations

-The following challenges can still further be optimized.
-The do solve the original problem on https://projecteuler.net/ , but the implementation are not always great on extreme test cases.
-* 7
-* 8
-* 9
-* 10
-* 12
-* 14
+All of the tests pass the challenges on https://projecteuler.net in a reasonable execution time.